chuckyang123/tp/docs/UserGuide.md

 # SoCTAssist User Guide

+SoCTAssist is a **desktop app designed specifically to help Teaching Assistants manage their students' information, homework, attendance, and consultation sessions more efficiently.

-SoCTAssist is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, SoCTAssist can get your contact management tasks done faster than traditional GUI apps.
+If you are a Teaching Assistance who can type fast, SoCTAssist can get your contact management tasks done faster than traditional GUI app and
 <!-- * Table of Contents -->
 <page-nav-print />